 If they chose to tell you, they need you.
 So don’t try hard to be “helpful”, just be yourself and be the ear they need so that they know you are safe.

 Today’s episode is about Sam’s letter.
 If you know anyone that is thinking about committing suicide, tell them to listen to this episode.
-No preaching or pleaing here, only my unbiased response to someone who reached out in hopes for some insight.
+There’s no preaching in this episode, only my unbiased response to someone who reached out in hopes for some insight.